Applying for Full Membership

-- You need 3 NZPI members to sponsor/support your application; Sponsor must be a Full member, who has more than three years of experience as a Full Member, Support can be a Full, Associate or Intermediate member.
+- You need 3 NZPI members to sponsor/support your application; Sponsors must be a Full member, who has more than three years of experience as a Full Member, Supporters can be a Full, Associate or Intermediate members.

 - As part of the Full membership application you must;

 - Provide a statement of experience corroborated by your employer,

 - Provide 3 copies of 3 separate work examples,

 - Complete a satisfactory membership interview, conducted by a panel of 3.